-Exotic longhorned beetles
+Exotic longhorn beetles

 Alert

-In Australia, these pests pose a risk to tree crop industries including apple, citrus, pear, stone fruit and tree nut crops, as well as nurseries, ornamental plants and amenity trees in urban landscapes.
+In Australia, these pests pose a risk to tree crop industries (including apple, citrus, pear, stone fruit and tree nut crops), as well as nurseries, ornamental plants and amenity trees in urban landscapes.
 Forestry plantations and our native trees and bushland may also be affected.

 Scientific name